musesum/MuFlo/README.md

 ## Use cases

-### DeepMuse iOS App
+### DeepMuse App

-Toy Visual Music Synth for iPad and iPhone called "DeepMuse"
+Visual music synth for iPad, iPhone, TV, and Vision Pro
 - See test script in Sources/Flo/Resources/*.flo.h
 - See test output in  Sources/Flo/Resources/test.output.flo.h
 - Code folding and syntax highlighting works in Xcode